abhishek2024/Chatbot-Deep-Learning/README.md

 ### Inference

-All components inherited from `deeppavlov.core.models.component.Component` abstract class can be used for inference.
-The `__call__()` method should return standard output of a component.
+All components inherited from `deeppavlov.core.models.reader.Component` abstract class can be used for inference.
+The `__call__()` method should return standard output of a reader.
 For example, a *tokenizer* should return
 *tokens*, a *NER recognizer* should return *recognized entities*, a *bot* should return an *utterance*.
 A particular format of returned data should be defined in `__call__()`.